What Do Embalmer Do?

 - Embalmer/Funeral Director Care Center Manager

-In 2016, there was an estimated number of 3,700 jobs in the United States for Embalmer.
+In the United States, there were 3,700 jobs for Embalmer in 2016.
 There is little to no growth in job opportunities for Embalmer.
-There will be an estimated 600 positions for Embalmer per year.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Embalmer are North Carolina, Colorado, and Tennessee.
 Watch out if you plan on working in Kansas, Kentucky, or Illinois.
 These states have the worst job growth for this type of profession.